Professor Greg Brandes

 Professor Sara Berman awarding the DETC Outstanding Graduate Award to Kim Cameron, March 2014

-Read Conan's Story
+Read June's Story

 Concord Law School offers a challenging legal education without the demands of high tuition costs, commuting, or relocation.
 In 1998, Concord was the first law school in the United States to offer students a traditional law school program online, including interactive live classes, frequent testing with extensive feedback, and nationally respected faculty members.
 We’re proud of our tough yet highly rewarding programs.
 Those prepared for the challenge will find a curriculum that delivers a first-rate law school education in a flexible and supportive environment.